Arial-Z/Romaji-Renamer/README.md

 DATA_CACHE_TIME=5
 ```

-### Step 4 - Configure PMM
+### Step 4 - Configure Kometa
-  - Within your (PMM) config.yml add the following metadata_path, it should look like this with the default filepath:
+  - Within your (Kometa) config.yml add the following metadata_path, it should look like this with the default filepath:
 ```yml
   Animes:
     metadata_files: